sulaimonao/self_hosted_search_engine/README.md

   Artifacts surface byte sizes, direct download links, and “Open in Finder” actions.
 Bookmarks capture folders + tags and can be promoted to the allowed-list seed registry via `/api/seeds`.
+- The web and desktop shells read `/api/meta/capabilities` on boot, hiding discovery and shadow panels when the backend reports those features as disabled.
+Shadow toggles now go through `/api/shadow/shadow_config` + `/api/shadow/toggle`, guaranteeing consistent state even when policies are off.

 Export staged snapshots with the new CLI helper: